Chelsea Houska Gets Candid About Her Anxiety: ‘I Was Sure I Was Going To Drop Dead’

-On Tuesday night, Chelsea Houska will be featured on the Teen Mom 2 reunion where she will get candid about her anxiety, something that she struggled with on the most recent season of the show.
-In a preview clip shared by the Teen Mom 2 Twitter account, Chelsea opens up about her anxiety while sitting alongside her husband Cole DeBoer, and she reveals how bad things actually got for her.
+Chelsea Houska will be featured on the Teen Mom 2 reunion tonight, during which she will get candid about her anxiety, something that she struggled with in the most recent season of the show.
+In a preview shared by the Teen Mom 2 Twitter account, Chelsea opens up about her anxiety, revealing how bad things actually got.

-“I feel like I’ve always been an anxious person and then the pregnancy, the hormones, and then the robbery,” Chelsea explained about her anxiety.
-The robbery Chelsea references is one that happened when the family wasn’t home, but an event that left Chelsea shaken up nevertheless.
+“I feel like I’ve always been an anxious person and then the pregnancy, the hormones and then the robbery,” Chelsea explained about her anxiety.
+The robbery Chelsea referenced was one that happened when the family wasn’t home, but an event that left her shaken nevertheless.

-When Dr. Drew asks Chelsea if she can recall the first panic attack that she had she replied, “Oh, God,” indicating that it is an experience she hasn’t forgotten.
+When Dr. Drew asked Chelsea if she could recall the first panic attack that she had she replied: “Oh, God.”
+It was clearly an indication that it is an experience she hasn’t forgotten.
 She then went on to share what that first panic attack was like.

 “There was a point where my friend was driving me to the emergency room and, I’m laughing because it sounds dramatic, but truly in my mind I was like ‘I’m going to die and Cole better not move on’,” Chelsea said laughing.
 The audience laughed along with her, but then Chelsea got more serious about her anxiety and the fact that before knowing she had anxiety, she was undergoing tests to find out what was wrong.